KSWE-2016-17/graphql-findme-full-stack/README.md

 ```

 This will rebuild the images on configuration changes and also recreate the
-containers,
-if necessary,
+containers if necessary,
 but there are some exceptions which will not be explained here.
 The easier way to handle this case is to use the commands described afterwards.
 There also exist some opposite commands like `--no-build`,
 which prevent some operations like preventing building updated images and also
 recreating containers if the configuration got updated,
 but you want to use and run the already existing images and containers.
-But this goes too deep into details to being described here.
+But this goes too deep into detail to being described here.

 ### Building Docker images